ProjectKorra/ProjectKorraWiki/source/general/wikicontributing.rst

 Contributing to the Wiki
 ========================

-Setting up the environment
+Setting Up the Environment
 ==========================

-To begin editing the Wiki we first need to up our environment. `Python`_ is the only dependency required.
+To begin editing the Wiki, you first need to your environment. `Python`_ is the only dependency required.

-.. note:: When installing Python make sure too tick the ``Add Python to PATH`` option to be able to use python within your terminal/command prompt
+.. note:: When installing Python make sure to tick the ``Add Python to PATH`` option to be able to use python within your terminal/command prompt

 1. Fork the GitHub repository and clone it.